-Telephone Consultations are charged at £65 and last approximately 1 hour.
-Any follow-up is charged at £25 for each subsequent 30 minute phone consultation.
-There may be an additional charge for Telephone Consultations with clients outside of the UK to cover any transaction and currency conversion fees.
-Clare will notify you of the exact cost at the point of your initial enquiry.
+These Consultations are charged at £65 and last approximately 1 hour.
+Any follow-up is charged at £25 for each subsequent thirty-minute consultation.
+Email consultations are charged at £25 for each email containing in-depth advice.
+There may be an additional charge for clients outside of the UK to cover any transaction and currency conversion fees.
+Please email email@example.com for further information.

 However, the majority of cat behaviour issues will require a Behaviourist to visit you in your home.

 This is so that they can assess at first hand your cat’s environment; his relationships and interactions with your other cats and with the members of the household, as well as the resources available to him.
 They will also be able to find out more about your cat’s temperament, background and medical history.
 All this information will help them to establish possible motivations for the behaviour and create strategies to address it.